 Six years later, she was inducted to the USTFCCCA Hall of Fame.

 Bolden has served on a number of NCAA and track and field boards and has been an assistant coach for the World Indoor and Outdoor Championships.
 In 1998, she was named the USOC Track & Field Developmental Coach of the Year.
 In 1994, Bolden served as an assistant coach for the West squad at the Olympic Festival in St. Louis, Mo. and in 2006, she served as the head coach for the 2006 World Cup, which was held in Greece.

 As an athlete at UCLA from 1981-83, Bolden was a five-time All-America performer.
 In 1982, she helped lead the Bruins to their first NCAA Outdoor championship.
 She graduated in 1983 with a degree in sociology.
 She served as an assistant for two years before taking over the program in 1994.

 Bolden and her family own the famous 27th Street Bakery in Los Angeles.
-She and her husband of 25 years, Al, have two children, twins Anthony and Kimberly, age 13.
+She and her husband, Al, have two children, twins Anthony and Kimberly.